History of the Jews in Wales: Modern period

 The rapid expansion of the coal mining industry in the 19th century led to major economic growth and a vast increase in immigration to Wales.
 The Jews immigrated to Wales in large numbers, leading to the founding of new Jewish communities, particularly in the heavily industrialized South Wales Valleys.
 While the Cardiff Jewish population was 13 families in 1852, after the influx of Jews fleeing from Russian pogroms in the 1880s the city's Jewish population rose to a peak of 5,500.
 A synagogue was founded in Merthyr Tydfil in 1875, and by the end of the century, most towns in the Valleys had small Jewish communities and trading stations.
 Generally, these communities appear to have been well tolerated, though there were some notable exceptions.
 In 1911, antisemitic sentiment came to a head in the Tredegar area, where working-class mobs attacked Jewish-owned businesses, causing thousands of pounds worth of damage.
 Early 20th-century Welsh Jewish society is featured in the 1999 film Solomon & Gaenor, which is set at the time of the Tredegar riots.

 Some of these topics were covered in the documentary The Kosher Comedian presented by Jewish-Welsh writer comedian Bennett Arron.

 Jewish communities continue to be substantial in Wales, being augmented by refugees from Nazi-dominated Europe in the late 1930s.
 See also Jews escaping from Nazi Europe to Britain.

 The modern community in South Wales is centred on the Cardiff Reform Synagogue and the Cardiff United Synagogue.
-There is also a synagogue in Swansea.
+There is also a Jewish community in Swansea.
 The synagogue of Merthyr Tydfil, the major one north of Cardiff, ceased to hold regular services in the 1970s and was later sold.
 It is a listed building and, while there is planning permission to convert it into flats, there are calls for it to be moved to the National Museum of Wales at St Fagans, near Cardiff.

 The Welsh Jewish community held numerically steady between the 2011 and 2021 censuses.